Deploy Azure Databricks in your Azure virtual network (VNet injection)

 Network security group rules for workspaces created after January 13, 2020

-The following table only applies to Azure Databricks workspaces created after January 13, 2020.
-If your workspace was created prior to January 13, 2020, see the next table.
+The information in this section applies only to Azure Databricks workspaces created after January 13, 2020.
+If your workspace was created before the release of secure cluster connectivity (SCC) on January 13, 2020, see the next section.

 |Direction||Protocol||Source||Source Port||Destination||Dest Port||Used|